torvalds/linux/Documentation/vm/damon/design.rst

 the other hand, the accuracy and overhead tradeoff mechanism, which is the core of DAMON, is in the pure logic space.
 DAMON separates the two parts in different layers and defines its interface to allow various low level primitives implementations configurable with the core logic.
+We call the low level primitives implementations monitoring operations.

-Due to this separated design and the configurable interface, users can extend DAMON for any address space by configuring the core logics with appropriate low level primitive implementations.
-If appropriate one is not provided, users can implement the primitives on their own.
+Due to this separated design and the configurable interface, users can extend DAMON for any address space by configuring the core logics with appropriate monitoring operations.
+If appropriate one is not provided, users can implement the operations on their own.

 For example, physical memory, virtual memory, swap space, those for specific processes, NUMA nodes, files, and backing memory devices would be supportable.